Running Event Mesh Health Checks

 Can't validate server certificates

-If you are using server certificates instead of the default Solace server certificates, you must ensure that those server certificates are uploaded to each of the event broker services in your event mesh.
+If you are using a custom TLS server certificates instead of the default Solace server certificates, you must ensure that those server certificates are uploaded to each of the event broker services in your event mesh.

 For more information, see Managing Custom TLS Server Certificates for an Event Broker Service.